 Environments

-The qBraid Lab Environment Manager is a robust package and virtual environment management system provided to qBraid end-users through a simple, intuitive graphical user interface.
+The qBraid Lab Environment Manager is a streamlined quantum software package and virtual environment management system provided to qBraid end-users through a simple, intuitive graphical user interface.
+It offers curated development environments in Python, Julia, C++, and Q# over a range of quantum applications, is highly customizable, and facilitates direct connections to quantum hardware.

 To expand the Environment Manager sidebar, click on Envs in the upper-right of the Lab console.
 My Environments are your currently installed environments.
-The qBraid Default environment and Microsoft Q# environment are installed by default.
+The qBraid Default Python environment is pre-installed for all users.
+For Standard/Pro users, a number of other environments are also available pre-installed.
+These include Microsoft QDK (Q#), the Intel® Quantum SDK (C++), Bloqade (Julia), cuQuantum (CUDA), and more.

 Install environment